Finely tuned models sacrifice explanatory depth: Applications of our schema

-Our examples correspond to two (very) different settings in which explanations arise in the sciences.
+Our examples correspond to two (very) different settings in which explanations arise in physical settings.
 The first setting corresponds to one in which there is a theoretical framework for describing the system of interest---from which a dynamical system can be used to extract observables.
 The example we will pursue in this context is from cosmology---where we will compare two separate explanations for the Euclidean nature of spatial slices of our universe today.
 The second setting corresponds to one in which such theoretical frameworks do not (yet) exist but where phenomenological characterizations of observables have been developed.
 The example we will pursue in this context compares two explanations that characterize a stream of data using maximum entropy techniques.
-For both examples, we show that the explanation that one might expect to furnish a deeper explanation is indeed the one favored by our measure of depth.
+For both examples, we show that the explanation that one might expect to furnish a deeper explanation is indeed the one favored by an application of our schema.